raditya1117/HoneyBadger/fastapi-testing/article.md

 ### Acess Data from API request in FastAPI exception handlers

-FastAPI also allows us to access data from the API request in the in exception handlers.
+FastAPI allows us to access data from the API request in the exception handlers.
 To do this, we can attach the input data received in the API request to the payload of the Request object.
 Then, we can access data in the exception handler using the payload attribute of the Request.state object.

-To do this, we will first define a dependency function `attach_payload` as follows:
+To access data from an API request in the exception handlers, we will first define a dependency function `attach_payload` as follows:

 1. The `attach_payload` function takes the payload of the API request and a Request object as its input.
 2. Inside the `attach_payload` function, we will assign the payload of the API request to the state.payload parameter of the Request object.